Women and Gender Studies

 Introduction

-For nearly five decades, we have trained students to think deeply about how gender and sexuality operate at individual, interpersonal, institutional and global levels.
+For five decades, we have trained students to think deeply about how gender and sexuality operate at individual, interpersonal, institutional and global levels.
 We are an interdisciplinary program with faculty expertise across a range of fields, including history and literature, sociology and law, cultural studies and queer theory, and African, Caribbean, Middle Eastern, East Asian, and Equity studies.
 We enable students to answer urgent and complex questions, such as how militarization can constrict men’s aspirations for their lives, why pay gaps exist, how sexual expression is scripted and can be re-scripted, and even what Lizzo might have in common with Shakespeare.
 In addition to training students to analyze a music video, a novel, and a government report with equal care and skill, we also focus attention on matters of scale: when to aggregate and when to parse significant distinctions; how to think comparatively across space and time.

 The Women & Gender Studies Institute (WGSI) at the University of Toronto is distinctive for its transnational approach.
 We critically address how national borders and nationalist discourses frame constructions of gender, race, class, indigeneity, sexuality, ability, and other important differences.
 We study the effects of migration, diaspora, and displacement on experiences of home and heritage, family, desire, and selfhood.
 We provide students the conceptual tools to connect processes of imperialism and globalization with emergent economies and forms of labour and consumption.
 Finally, we encourage students to reflect on the varied histories of feminism when framing their own activisms in the present.